mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_basics.md

 * protect your setters with `NSParameterAssert` (if using Foundation, else use `assert`)
 * `+load` and `+initialize` behave as expected if you declare `MULLE_OBJC_DEPENDS_ON_LIBRARY`
 * try to write proper `+unload` and `+deinitialize` methods to be a well behaved class, that doesn't leak in tests
-* ARC is not compatible with MulleObjC, use manual `-retain/-release/-autorelease` memory management methods
+* ARC is not compatible with mulle-objc, use manual `-retain/-release/-autorelease` memory management methods

 ## Foo does it all